chlyoo/chlyoo/README.md

-- 🌱 I’m currently learning JAVA
+- 🌱 I’m a Cloud Architect
 - 🤔 What is clazitive?
 It is a compound word; creative + lazy.
 I define clazitive as "creative to be lazy".
 I use this word to express myself who is creative but lazy(seeks for comfort and effectivenes in everywhere)